zhudavi2/SP2-HDM/README.txt

 - High government approval and stability now decrease your emigration rate instead of increasing it.
 - A country can no longer (net) export more of a resource than its own production of that resource.

-Other changes:
-- (V8) A successful military removal treaty now only improves relations between the parties to the treaty, instead of affecting relations between the military unit mover and the rest of the world.
-- (V6) Added a console command, print_players, to list all active players.
-Thanks to Fenix for the suggestion.
-- (V6) Added a console command, set_admin_country, that sets the server's admin player by country ID.
-- (V6) Added a console command, set_admin_player, that sets the server's admin player by player ID.
-- Minimum possible birth and death rates have been lowered slightly.
-- When starting a new game, some statistics of each country will be logged out to the console.
-Something to look at while waiting for the game to load :)

 Known issues and possible future changes:
 - Please see https://github.com/zhudavi2/SP2-HDM/issues.